 Yet, if you’re using one of our NGINX LEMP stacks with Let’s Encrypt there is no Option 2.
 Messing with the NGINX vhost default configuration is also a little less friendly for those familiar with Apache vhost redirection configurations, but new to the NGINX world.
 So to keep with our mantra of simplicity we suggest a very sly solution.

 As we also advocate Cloudflare for DNS and CDN solutions for those that just want to get up and running as quick as possible in a user friendly GUI format, Cloudflare also happens to offer a solution to assist in addressing the complexity of HTTP to HTTPS on our NGINX LEMP stacks.

-There is a benefit of speed when taking advantage of the CDN, as the redirection takes place at the edge and offloads the processing from the local AWS EC2 server.
+There is also a benefit of speed when taking advantage of the DNS/CDN, as the redirection takes place at the edge and offloads the request processing from the local AWS EC2 server.

 The “Always use HTTPS” action in the above Cloudflare dashboard graphic is the simplest option to redirect HTTP requests to HTTPS.
 The example shown will redirect all requests for example.com to HTTPS, but you can use any valid pattern to limit this action to a specific subdomain or directory.

 Better – Stronger – Faster!